StackStorm/st2docs/docs/source/actionchain.rst

    In this version, the published variables are stored unencrypted in the execution context.

 The ``pause`` and ``resume`` operation will cascade down to subworkflows, whether it's another |st2|
-action that is a Mistral workflow or ActionChain.
+action that is an Orquesta workflow or ActionChain.
 If the ``pause`` operation is performed from a subworkflow or subchain, then the ``pause`` will cascade up to the parent workflow or parent chain.
 However, if the ``resume`` operation is performed from a subworkflow or subchain, the ``resume`` will not cascade up to the parent workflow or parent chain.
 This allows users to resume and